skhan-tech/skhan-tech.github.io/_posts/2020-02-16-Lending-Club-Loan-Analysis.md

-## Using Machine Learning to Create a Better Loan Selection Criteria
+## Maximizing Investment Returns using Machine Learning

 *By: Saleem Khan*